adn770/ppdf/docs/design-dmap.md

         features digitally removed).
     2. Each tile is first classified as `floor` or `empty`.
     3.  **Score-Based Wall Detection**: The pipeline analyzes the boundaries between `floor` and `empty` grid cells.
-It uses a **dual area-based sampling** method (`_calculate_boundary_scores`), checking both the centered and exterior sides of a potential wall line to improve accuracy and reduce false positives from grid lines.
 A boundary is classified as a `wall` if its confidence score exceeds a threshold.
     4.  **Passageway Door Detection**: A dedicated pass (`_detect_passageway_doors`) analyzes narrow (1-tile wide) passageways.
 Tiles in these corridors containing any non-floor pixels are identified as potential doors.
 These are